Get these Sundance 2023 movies on your radar now

 But one thing I love about Sundance is that if you see enough movies, there are always going to be some gems and genuine surprises to stumble upon, particularly when it comes to emerging filmmakers and performers.
 And then you hope that at the very least they find an enthusiastic audience beyond us fest-goers.

 Sundance 2023 took place in-person in Park City, Utah for the first time since 2020.
 I wasn't able to head out to the mountains this year, but much of the program was also made available to press and audiences online, and I wound up screening nearly 20 movies over the past week.
-We're still a couple days away from the conclusion of the festival, and the awards are set to be announced Friday evening, but below are a few of my favorites from this year.
+We're still a couple days away from the conclusion of the festival, and the awards were announced on Friday — among the big winners were A.V.
+Rockwell's A Thousand and One, which won the Grand Jury Prize: Dramatic; Sing J. Lee, who won The Directing Award: U.S. Dramatic for The Accidental Getaway Driver; and Maryam Keshavarz's The Persian Version, which won the Audience Award: U.S. Dramatic.
+Here are a few of my favorites from this year.

 The crowd pleasers